Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> Interpolation methods in GIS are vital techniques used to estimate values at unsampled locations within a geographic space based on known values from sampled points.
 These methods play a crucial role in generating continuous surfaces from discrete data points, facilitating spatial analysis and visualization.
 Common interpolation techniques include inverse distance weighting (IDW), which assigns weights to neighboring points based on their proximity; kriging, a geostatistical method that models spatial dependence; and spline interpolation, which fits a mathematical function through points to create a smooth surface.
 Each method has its strengths and applicability depending on the nature of the data and the spatial variability being analyzed, ensuring accurate representation and prediction in GIS applications ranging from environmental modeling to urban planning.
 </p> <br>

 <p> This project is broken into two parts.
-The first looks at historical drought anomaly data from June of 1999 in Kentucky using interpolation techniques, and the second looks at September of 1998 using multivariate statistical methods.  </p>
+The first looks at historical cumulative drought anomaly data from June of 1999 (so values include July 1998 - June 1999) in Kentucky using interpolation techniques, and the second looks at the entire dataset (July 1998 - June 2001) using multivariate statistical methods.  </p> <br>

 <h3> Drought Anomaly Data for this Project </h3> <br>